 THE DAY I GAVE MY BASEBALL CARDS AWAY

-THE YANKEE YEARS by JOE TORRE & TOM VERDUCCI
+THE YANKEE YEARS by Joe Torre & Tom Verducci

-Joe Torre's and Tom Verducci's book chronicles the 12 years in which Joe Torre managed the New York Yankees: 1996-2007.
+This book chronicles the 12 years Joe Torre managed the New York Yankees: 1996-2007.

-The Yankees faced the formidable Atlanta Braves in the '96 World Series, and catcher Jim Leyritz turned it around with a three-run home run in Game 4.
-Under Joe Torre, the Yankees became World Champions for the first time in 18 years.
+When the Yankees faced the formidable Atlanta Braves in the World Series, catcher Jim Leyritz turned it around in game 4 with a 3-run homer.
+The Yankees became World Champions for the first time in 18 years.

 Steinbrenner is portrayed as demanding and unforgiving.
-It adds drama even while there is some truth in it.
+It adds drama even while there is some truth to it.
 Steinbrenner for some reason never fully appreciated Andy Pettitte, although Pettitte was a big game pitcher and a key part of the dynasty.

 2 Frommer, Harvey.
 A Yankee Century.
 New York, Berkley Books, 2002